 Happy Holidays

-Four of my favorite Christmas songs below.
+Five of my favorite Christmas songs below.
+Elton being Elton.
 Combining Motown and U2 is like putting chocolate and peanut butter together, and I’ve loved the John Lennon and Greg Lake songs ever since I can remember remembering.
 I first heard Please Come Home For Christmas by The Eagles when I was a kid, but over time I’ve discovered several other versions that are equally as good, the best of which is by Aaron Neville.
-Four of my favorite Christmas songs, with Happy Holiday wishes from me and the “band” – Karaoke Trax – to everyone!
+Four of my favorite Christmas songs, with Happy Holiday wishes from me and the “band” to everyone!

 “I wish you a hopeful Christmas